Need some more Halloween activities for your little learners? Well, why not grab this Halloween I spy printable?

 How to Prepare This Halloween I Spy Game

-Firstly go and download the Halloween I spy printable by clicking on the image below:
+Firstly go and download the Halloween I spy printable by clicking on the download box at the bottom of the page.

 Then print it off onto paper or card.